furansa/hrpwing/README.md

-# HRPWinG is a HTTP Reverse Proxy Written in Go
+# HTTP Reverse Proxy Written in Go

 HRPWinG is a very simple and lightweight HTTP reverse proxy which provides the following features: